zowe/docs-site/docs/user-guide/server-side-install-overview.md

      To obtain and install the PSWI, see [Installing Zowe from a Portable Software Instance](install-zowe-pswi.md).

-   While the procedures to obtain and install the convenience build, SMP/E build or PSWI are different, the procedure to configure a Zowe runtime is the same irrespective of how the build is obtained and installed.
+   While the procedures to obtain and install the convenience build, SMP/E build, or PSWI are different, configuration of a Zowe runtime is the same for all three installation methods.

-Successful installation of either a convenience build or an SMP/E build, creates the following artifacts:
+Successful installation of either a convenience build or an SMP/E build creates the following artifacts:
 * A zFS folder that contains the unconfigured Zowe runtime directory
 * A utility library `SZWEEXEC` that contains utilities
 * A SAMPLIB library `SZWESAMP` that contains sample members